aniruddhas435/SoundCheck/README.md

 This project is an effort to sample _Taan_ from a given _Raag_.
 Now, the meanings of the words _Taan_ and _Raag_ in the context of this project are given later on.
 Here I will just try to describe the content and aim of this project in a nutshell.
 The content is two-folds.

 1. A scripting language is defined, using which the user can provide a _Raag_.
 I will talk about what this exactly means later on.
 2. Some algorithms have been decided upon to be used for generating _Taan_ for this _Raag_.
-Though these algorithms will have to be improved to improve the performance and basically has to move toward solving the problem, "What capacities enable human beings to generate _Taan_ for a given _Raag_ ?".
+Though, these algorithms will have to be improved to improve the performance and basically has to move toward solving the problem, "What capacities enable human beings to generate _Taan_ for a given _Raag_ ?".

 ---
 ## How to use it ?
 Now, this is a maven project.
 So to use this project one has to have a maven build environment installed in the system.
 Now if that is present
-- download the project, create a file in the src/test/raag_files folder with .raag extension and enter the necessary code.
+- download the project, create a file in the src/test/raag_files folder with .raag extension and enter the necessary code (there are examples in the folder, much more one has to know about the syntax of the scripting language).
 - Then copy the relative path of the file and put it as the parameter of the Launcher.play function call in the Play.java file of src/main/java folder.
 - Then run the application to see the performance for yourself.

 ---